Counting Patterns in Degenerate Graphs in Constant Space: DAG Treewidth

 \item \textbf{Case 2:} Assume that the number of sources is 6 and the number of non-sources is 5.

 \begin{itemize} \item \textbf{Case A:} If there exists $s_i$ such that $R(s_i)\geq 3$.

 If $\exists s_j$ such that $|R(s_i)\cup R(s_j)|=5$, then we are done.
 So, $|R(s)\setminus R(s_i)|\leq 1$.

 For a non-source $x$ such that $x\notin R(s_i)$, and $|P(x)|$ is at least three (number of sources reaching $x$), there exists $x$ because there are only two non-sources that are not reachable by $s$, and there are a total $5$ source vertices other than $s$.
 We pick a source $s$, s.t. $x \in R(s)$.
 We make bag $B_1=\{s_i,s\}$.
-The source vertices that are reaching $x$ can be kept as leaf bags of $B_1$.
-The source vertices that are not reaching $x$ is at most two.
+The source vertices that reach $x$ can be kept as leaf bags in $B_1$.
+The source vertices that do not reach $x$ are at most two.
 We keep it in a bag $B_2$.
 This gives a valid DAG tree decomposition.

 \item \textbf{Case B:} $|R(s_i)|\le 2$